 I have blogged a lot about infertility over the years, and while IVF it is a viable option for many couples, it doesn’t work for everyone.
 Sometimes IVF fails leaving these families emotionally spent and devastated.
 For a woman who has premature ovarian failure, poor egg quality, or a history of genetic disease, using an egg donor with IVF may be the answer to having the family she has always dreamed of.

 The idea of using an egg donor is something that takes some getting used to.
-For some couples, the knowledge that a baby conceived in this way will not have a genetic connection to its mother is very emotional.
-On the other hand, a baby conceived using an egg donor will still be that mother’s biological child; she will become pregnant and give birth as with any normal pregnancy.
+For some, the knowledge that a baby conceived in this way will not have a genetic connection to its mother is very emotional.
+On the other hand, a baby conceived using an egg donor is absolutely this mother’s biological child.

-Using an egg donor with IVF has an extremely high success rate: 70 to 80% on the first attempt and up to 98% after 3 attempts (according to various sources I checked).
-Using an egg donor gives many women the ability to carry and deliver a child when they otherwise would have been unable to do so.
+One of the biggest benefits of using an egg donor (along with IVF) is the amazing success rate: 70 to 80% on the first attempt and up to 98% after 3 attempts according to various sources I checked.
+Using an egg donor gives many women the ability to carry and give birth to a baby when they otherwise would have been unable to do so.

 One mother who used a donor egg with IVF to conceive her child has this to say: